 SD – Supplemental Diagnosis Code File (Connector Risk Adjustment plans only)

-The APCD Monthly Provider File
+The MA APCD Monthly Provider File

 As part of the MA APCD filings, all submitters including carriers, TPAs, PBMs, DBMs, etc. will be required to submit a Provider file.
 CHIA recognizes that this is a file type that is currently requested of carriers in other states, and has made efforts to simplify the data submission and clarify the elements collected within it, and its usage by CHIA and agency partners using the MA APCD.